 At Arbury School, we will not tolerate bullying.
-We define bullying as: 'When someone deliberately threatens, frightens, abuses or hurts another person.'
+We define bullying as: 'repetitive, intentional hurting of one person or group by another person or group, where the relationship involves an imbalance of power.
+It can happen face to face or online.'
 For example; persistent name-calling, harassment, threatening, physical violence, lying-in wait or verbal violence.